czythu/scLTkit/README.md

 ## Technical Details

-We compiled all the detailed methods and example outputs of each module in `scLT-kit` into a [tutorial](https://github.com/czythu/scLTkit/blob/main/tutorial/scLTkit-technical%20details.pdf) for users.
+We compiled all the detailed methods and example outputs of each module in `scLT-kit` into a [document](https://github.com/czythu/scLTkit/blob/main/tutorial/scLTkit-technical%20details.pdf) for users (`scLTkit-technical details.pdf` in the [tutorial](https://github.com/czythu/scLTkit/tree/main/tutorial) folder).
 Through this document, users will gain a comprehensive understanding of the principles and usage of the software.

 ## Quick Start of scLT-kit & Example datasets